CumulusNetworks/docs/content/cumulus-linux/Network-Solutions/Data-Center-Host-to-ToR-Architecture.md

 </thead>
 <tbody>
 <tr class="odd">
-<td><details>
-<p>In contrast to routing on the host (preferred), this method allows a user to route <strong>to</strong> the host.
+<td><p>In contrast to routing on the host (preferred), this method allows a user to route <strong>to</strong> the host.
 The ToRs are the gateway, as with redistribute neighbor, except because there is no daemon running, the networks must be manually configured under the routing process.
 There is a potential to black hole unless a script is run to remove the routes when the host no longer responds.</p>
 <p><strong>Configurations</strong></p>
-<summary>leaf01 configurations </summary>
-<p>/etc/network/interfaces</p>
+<p><strong>leaf01 Config</strong></p>
+<p><code>/etc/network/interfaces</code></p>
 <pre><code>auto swp1
 iface swp1
   address 172.16.1.1/30</code></pre>